Time Waits for No One! Analysis and Challenges of Temporal Misalignment: Data Collection

 \section{Data Collection}

 We describe the postprocessing and data collection in greater detail.
+All data released is intended for non-commercial use.

-\paragraph{\poliaff} We acquire a list of U.S. politician names and Twitter handles\footnote{\url{https://files.pushshift.io/twitter/US_PoliticalTweets.tar.gz}}.
-One of the authors manually annotated if the politician was a Republican or Democrat.
+\paragraph{\poliaff} We acquire a list of U.S. politician names and Twitter handles.\footnote{\url{https://files.pushshift.io/twitter/US_PoliticalTweets.tar.gz}} One of the authors manually annotated whether each politician was a Republican or Democrat.
 In addition, one volunteer double checked to ensure correctness.
-We throw away any politician who changed parties between 2015 and 2020, any independents, and anyone suspended by Twitter (e.g., \@RealDonaldTrump).
+We discard any politician who changed parties between 2015 and 2020, any independents, and anyone suspended by Twitter (e.g., \@RealDonaldTrump).

-\paragraph{\ai} We randomly sample science documents in Semantic Scholar's corpus.\footnote{\url{https://api.semanticscholar.org/corpus/}} Of those, we only keep documents that (1) are published in ICML or AAAI, (2) are classified as `computer science' documents, and (3) have an abstract of at least 50 tokens.
+\paragraph{\ai} We randomly sample science documents in Semantic Scholar's corpus.\footnote{\url{https://api.semanticscholar.org/corpus/}; licensed under an ODC-BY} Of those, we only keep documents that (1) are published in ICML or AAAI, (2) are classified as `computer science' documents, and (3) have an abstract of at least 50 tokens.

 \paragraph{Newsroom} The following applies to the postprocessing and data selection for both supervised temporal finetuning and unsupervised temporal adaptation of \publisher{} and \summarization{}.
 We use the Newsroom dataset.\footnote{\url{https://lil.nlp.cornell.edu/newsroom/}}.
 We only keep articles where (1) the year in the metadata also appears in the main text and (2) no future year is mentioned in the main text.